The PROSPECT Reactor Antineutrino Experiment: Data acquisition

 \section{Data acquisition}

 The DAQ system for PROSPECT has been designed to balance several competing priorities.
 As described above, PSD analysis of LiLS signals from all 308 PMTs is critical to background rejection, therefore waveform digitization is a necessity.
 Furthermore, a wide dynamic range is required, spanning the range from 0-14 MeV with good linearity and high resolution.
 This upper limit is defined by the desire to include the endpoint of cosmologically produced $^{12}$B for energy scale and linearity studies.
-Full waveform digitization of all PMT channels would result in a very large data stream at the 10's of kHz data rates anticipated when HFIR is operating.
+Full waveform digitization of all PMT channels would result in a very large data stream at the 40 kHz data rates when HFIR is operating.
 Consequently, an efficient triggering scheme that only transfers and records channels with data of interest was also a priority.

 The solution adopted for PROSPECT uses commercial Waveform Digitizer Modules (WFDs).
 The PMT anode signals are sent directly into WFD inputs without analog pre-processing, which is also a considerable simplification.
 All trigger decisions are derived from on-board digital processing of the resulting sample stream.

-The particular WFD model used is the CAEN V1725~\cite{CAEN-V1725} which has a sample rate of $250$\,MHz and $14$\,bit depth per sample.
+The WFD model\footnote{CAEN-V1725 http://www.caen.it} has a sample rate of $250$\,MHz and $14$\,bit depth per sample.
 Studies using prototype detector modules~\cite{Ashenfelter:2015aaa,Ashenfelter:2018cli} determined that these digitization parameters would meet the PSD and dynamic range requirements of PROSPECT.
 In particular, no significant PSD performance gain was found when testing 500\,MHz digitizers due to the long optical propagation lengths and resulting time dispersion within the PROSPECT segment geometry.
 While a higher sampling rate would have provided improved longitudinal position reconstruction, gains beyond the transverse segment size ($\sim$0.15~m) provide no significant physics or background rejection performance gains.
 On-board logic governs trigger and sample processing functionality.
 No on-board signal amplitude or PSD calculations are attempted, instead waveforms are recorded for off-line analysis.
 This approach provides greater flexibility for optimization of the processing approach, at the expense of higher data rates.

-\subsection{DAQ Hardware}
+\subsection{DAQ hardware}